TheTechNetwork/timeseal/README.md

 **Scenario:** "I have evidence.
 If I am arrested and can't click the reset button, the evidence goes public automatically."

 **How it works:**
-1. Upload sensitive documents to a Dead Man's Switch seal
+1. Upload sensitive files to a Dead Man's Switch seal
 2. Set pulse interval to 7 days
 3. Share the public vault link with journalists/activists
 4. Pulse every week to keep evidence locked